MattPM/Rthink/README.md

 <!-- badges: end -->

-This repository contains my own personal notes, code, and code to work through examples and problem sets for the textbook [Statistical Rethinking - *A Bayesian Course with Examples in R and Stan*](https://xcelab.net/rm/statistical-rethinking/)" by Richard Mcelreath.
-This repository is not endorsed by anyone affiliated with the textbook they are simply notes.
+This repository contains my notes, code, examples and problem set solutions for the textbook [Statistical Rethinking - *A Bayesian Course with Examples in R and Stan*](https://xcelab.net/rm/statistical-rethinking/)" by Richard Mcelreath.
+This repository and its contents are not endorsed by anyone affiliated with the textbook they are simply personal notes for my own education.

 ### Book Resources: